angiervr81/Portfolio-Angie-Rivera/README.md

 Take a look at my code, and feel free to reach out if you want to learn more or even get some advice for your own projects!

 About Me 👩‍💻
-I’m Angie—an artist, a coder, and a dreamer.
-I’ve always believed in the power of creativity to spark change, whether it’s through a line of code or a piece of art.
-With a background in both technology and design, I bring a unique perspective to everything I do.
-I’m constantly learning, evolving, and finding new ways to blend art and technology to create something extraordinary.
+I’m Angie—a full stack developer.
+I’ve always believed in the power of creativity to spark change through a line of code .
+With a background in both technology and UI/UX design.
+I bring a unique perspective to everything I do.
+I’m constantly learning, evolving, and finding new ways to blend technology to create something extraordinary.

-When I’m not coding or creating, you’ll find me exploring new places, experimenting with new ideas, or grabbing coffee with friends.
+When I’m not coding or creating, you’ll find me exploring new places, experimenting with new ideas, or listening to muusic.
 Let’s connect and inspire each other!

 Contact 📬
 Got a project in mind?
 Let’s talk!
 Whether you’re looking to collaborate, ask a question, or just say hi, I’d love to hear from you.
 Drop me a message, and let's make something amazing together.